xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 - https://github.com/m68k-fr/Compiling-Pytorch-for-ROCm
 - ODIN the GOAT

 This is not the original guide.
 It has been modified to add more steps that *I* had to run.
-Some steps may not be required, but should't cause any issues.
+Some steps may not be required, but shouldn't cause any issues.

 Modified: **July 17th, 2023.**